Frequently Asked Questions

 What is Star’s illness protocol?

 Star Homeschool Academy’s mission is to serve and support the homeschool community, and we consider the health and welfare of our students and staff a priority.
 We require students running a fever to stay home until at least 24 hours after the fever is gone without the use of fever-reducing medicines.
-We ask for students with flu-like symptoms to stay home for at least 4-5 days after the symptoms began, and no fever for 24 hours.
+We ask for students with flu-like symptoms to stay home until there is no fever for 24 hours and symptoms are improving.

 Do I need to let you know if my child is missing a day at class?